m3terDocumentation

 To add and manage Permission Policies for a User:

-1. Select Settings>Access.
-The Access page opens with the Users tab selected.
+1. Select Settings>Access settings.
+The Access settings page opens with the Users tab selected.
 Any existing Users in your Organization are listed.

-3. If you want add a Policy to the User, under Permission Policies, select Add Permission Policy.
-The Users page opens.
+3. If you want add a Policy to the User, under Permission policies, select Add permission policies.
+A Select permission policies dialog opens.

-5. If you want to remove a Permission Policy for a User, select Delete:
+5. If you want to remove a Permission Policy for a User, select it in the list and select Remove selected.
+A confirmation dialog appears.

 Editing User Profile